min2ha/ukwa-site/content/target/38755/index.en.md

   "subject": "Scottish Parliament Election 2016"
 }

-# Paul O'Kane for Renfrewshire South | A campaigning candidate

 Paul O'Kane is the Scottish Labour candidate for Renfrewshire South in the 2016 Scottish Parliamentary election.